-The Strategic and Innovation Fund is accessible to EGI Council Participants and Associate Participants.
-The Fund is also accessible to all organisations represented by EGI Council Participants and Associated Participants (e.g. service and resource providers) that contribute to the objectives of the EGI strategy.
-There are no restrictions on the participation of unfunded partners.
+- The Strategic and Innovation Fund is accessible to EGI Council Participants and Associate Participants including the organisations under the affiliated program. - The Fund is also accessible to all organisations that meet the following two conditions: - 1. are based in countries represented by EGI Council Participants and Associated Participants - 2. have obtained a letter of support from an EGI Council Participant or Associated Participant according to the provided template to be submitted with the project application - There are no restrictions on the participation of unfunded partners